-A large portion of Nick Cosentino’s career has been focused on the engineering culture of startups, actively writing code in startup environments, and managing teams.
+Much of Nick Cosentino’s career has been focused on the engineering culture of startups.
+This includes all things from writing code to managing teams.

 Performance Reviews – Weekly Article Dump